phonogram-joe/phgm-build/README.md

 ## Running a build

-The <phuild.json> file contains two top-level attributes; "paths" and "tasks".
+The _phuild.json_ file contains two top-level attributes; "paths" and "tasks".
 To run a build, simple call

-	$ phgm-build *taskname*
+	$ phgm-build task

-Where <taskname> matches a key in the "tasks" attribute.
+Where _task_ matches a key in the "tasks" attribute.
 In the default config file two tasks are available, "clean" and "build".
 A ridiculous amount of log output will be printed.
 Ignore it.
 Look closely at the "publish" directory.
-You'll notice that CSS and JavaScript have been minified, Less CSS has been compiled, consecutive <link>s and <scripts> have been merged into single files.
-Relative paths for <links>, <scripts>, and <images> are now root-relative.
+You'll notice that CSS and JavaScript have been minified, Less CSS has been compiled, consecutive _link_s and _scripts_ have been merged into single files.
+Relative paths for _links_, _scripts_, and _images_ are now root-relative.
 Plain (non-conditional) comments have been stripped.

 # Help